The Bamboo Train: A Cambodian Legend Reimagined

 The Battambang Bamboo Train, or "Norry" as it is known locally, is one of Cambodia's most iconic inventions.
 While the famous original track near the city center was closed in 2017 to rehabilitate the national railway, the spirit of the Norry lives on at a new location near Banan Temple.

+Born out of necessity in the 1980s, locals built small, bamboo platforms powered by boat engines to transport people and goods along abandoned tracks.
 It was a vital lifeline for villagers and a symbol of Khmer resourcefulness.
-While that specific line is gone, these photos serve as a memory of that unique era.
+These photos serve as a memory of that unique era.

 The Experience Today